-Union Grievance(s) filed during the term of this Agreement will be processed to completion in accordance with the provisions during the same term of this Agreement.
+21.7.1 Union Grievance(s) filed during the term of this Agreement will be processed to completion in accordance with the provisions during the same term of this Agreement.

-G. COLLECTIVE BARGAINING NEGOTIATIONS
+21.8 COLLECTIVE BARGAINING NEGOTIATIONS

-The parties agree to conduct formal negotiations including any potential need for mediation or impasse in accordance with NRS 288.
+21.8.1 The parties agree to conduct formal negotiations including any potential need for mediation or impasse in accordance with NRS 288.

-Article XXII Layoff & Reemployment
+Article 22.
+Layoff & Reemployment

-The Employer has the authority to determine the basis for, the extent of, the effective date, and the length of layoffs in accordance with the provisions of this Article and Article IV.
+The Employer has the authority to determine the basis for, the extent of, the effective date, and the length of layoffs in accordance with the provisions of this Article and Article 4, Management Rights.

-Management Rights.

-A. LAYOFF
+22.2 LAYOFF

-If it is determined that a layoff of employees may occur because of positions being abolished, lack of work, lack of funds, or other material changes in duties or organization, all such layoffs will be carried out in strict compliance with applicable laws and regulations.

-Prior to implementation of any layoff, the Employer shall fully consider any written proposals from the Union and the DHRM LRU agrees to meet with the Union upon the Union's request, absent an emergency or other circumstance that render such meetings impracticable, to discuss alternatives to any layoff.
-Such alternatives may include but are not limited to readjustment of personnel through transfer to other positions, reduction in workweek, leave of absence, voluntary layoff, job sharing, and/or other methods of staffing which may minimize mandatory layoffs.
+- 22.2.1 If it is determined that a layoff of officers may occur because of positions being abolished, lack of work, lack of funds, or other material changes in duties or organization, all such layoffs will be carried out in strict compliance with applicable laws and regulations. - 22.2.2 Prior to implementation of any layoff, the Employer shall fully consider any written proposals from the Union and the DHRM LRU agrees to meet with the Union upon the Union's request, absent an emergency or other circumstance that render such meetings impracticable, to discuss alternatives to any layoff.
+Such alternatives may include but are not limited to readjustment of personnel through transfer to other positions, reduction in workweek, leave of absence, voluntary layoff, job sharing,

-The Department or Division head, or designee, will determine in what geographical area and job classifications layoffs will occur.

-Once a layoff list is determined, the Department or Division head, or designee, will notice the DHRM.

-If the Employer, through its Department or Division head, or designee, is required to reduce the number of its employees, it shall purchase credit for service with PERS for any member who:

-Is eligible to purchase PERS service credit; and,

-Is eligible to retire or will be made eligible to retire by the purchase of service credit; and,

-Agrees to retire upon completion of the purchase of service credit; and,

-Has been employed by the Department or Division for five (5) or more years.

-If the Employer, through its Department or Division is required to purchase service credit, it will pay five percent (5%) of the cost of purchasing the service credit and an additional five percent (5%) of the cost for each year the employee has been employed by the Department or Division in excess of the minimum requirement of five (5) years above.
+- and/or other methods of staffing which may minimize mandatory layoffs. - The Department/Division head, or designee, will determine in what geographical area and job classifications layoffs will occur. - 22.2.4 Once a layoff list is determined, the Department/Division head, or designee, will notice the DHRM. - 22.2.4.1 If the Employer, through its Department/Division head, or designee, is required to reduce the number of its officers, it shall purchase credit for service with PERS for any member who: - 22.2.4.2 Is eligible to purchase PERS service credit; and, - 22.2.4.3 Is eligible to retire or will be made eligible to retire by the purchase of service credit; and, Agrees to retire upon completion of the purchase of service credit; and, - 22.2.4.4 Has been employed by the Department/Division for five (5) or more years. - 22.2.5 If the Employer, through its Department/Division is required to purchase service credit, it will pay five percent (5%) of the cost of purchasing the service credit and an additional five percent (5%) of the cost for each year the officer has been employed by the Department/Division in excess of the minimum requirement of five (5) years above.

-B. ORDER OF LAYOFFS
+22.3 ORDER OF LAYOFFS

-All employees who are non-permanent employees must be separated from service before any permanent employees.
-Employees will be separated in the following order:
+- 22.3.1 All officers who are non-permanent officers must be separated from service before any permanent officers.
+Officers will be separated in the following order:

-Emergency employees.
+- 22.3.1.1 Emergency officers.

-Temporary employees.
+- 22.3.1.2 Temporary officers.

-Provisional employees.
+- 22.3.1.3 Provisional officers.

-Probationary employees.
+- 22.3.1.4 Probationary officers.

-If additional reductions are necessary after all non-permanent employees have been laid off, permanent employees will be laid off, transferred, or take a voluntarily demotion in descending order of seniority in the geographical area and job classifications identified for lay off.
+- 22.3.2 If additional reductions are necessary after all non-permanent officers have been laid off, permanent officers will be laid off, transferred, or take a voluntarily demotion in descending order of seniority in the geographical area and job classifications identified for lay off.

-C. NOTICE OF LAYOFF
+22.4 NOTICE OF LAYOFFS